bandanna2k/parkrun-stats/README.md

 ## Issues Completed

+- 24/4/2024 - Split results page (Not doing, the no benefit)

+- 24/4/2024 - Finish max regionnaire (Needs rethink, harder calculation than thought.)

 - 22/4/2024 - Fix Regionnaire count (idea, use a set and match set of course_ids) Regionnaire count to include stopped events.